Unique-AG/cli/README.md

   The "image-list-file" flag specifies which images to mirror.
 You can find an example config file in https://github.com/Unique-AG/cli/tree/main/examples.

+  This command can also mirror images from public registries like Docker Hub or Quay.

   For security reasons, the active session must be preemptively logged in to both OCI registries.

 ALIASES